President-elect 2025-26

 Nomination process

 Physicians from equity-deserving populations are particularly welcome to apply.
-Doctors Nova Scotia is striving to include a broader diversity of perspectives in governance positions, to ensure the organization serves all members.
+The association is striving to include a broader diversity of perspectives in governance positions, to ensure the organization serves all members.

 The Nominating Committee will use the following criteria to select a candidate for President-Elect: